Alfred Kleiner

 Alfred Kleiner (24 April 1849 – 3 July 1916) was a Swiss physicist and Professor of Experimental Physics at the University of Zurich.
 He was Albert Einstein's doctoral advisor or Doktorvater.
 Initially Einstein's advisor was Heinrich F. Weber.
 However, they had a major falling out, and Einstein chose to switch to Kleiner.

 Education

-He received his PhD in 1874 from the University of Zurich, for a thesis entitled Zur Theorie der intermittirenden Netzhautreizung (on the theory of diffusion of light), under Johann Jakob Müller.
+He received his PhD in 1874 from the University of Zurich, for a thesis entitled Zur Theorie der intermittirenden Netzhautreizung (On the Theory of Intermittent Retinal Stimulation), under Johann Jakob Müller.

 Career

 Alfred Kleiner was professor of physics at the University of Zurich.
 He also held several other positions and titles throughout his career, including: Privatdozent (private lecturer) in 1870, Außerordentlicher Professor (Associate Professor) in 1880, Ordentlicher Professor (Full Professor) in 1885, Rektor (Chancellor) from 1908 to 1910, Honorarprofessor (Emeritus Professor) in 1915, and Privatdozent from 1875 to 1885 at the Swiss Federal Institute of Technology, also called Eidgenössische Technische Hochschule Zürich or ETH (the "Polytechnikum", also at Zurich).

 In the early 1890s, with his students Fritz Laager and Theordor Erismann, Kleiner conducted experiments to determine if changes in gravitational attraction could be caused by shielding.
 No effect greater than the experimental error was observed.
 Kleiner published his results on this in 1905, Laager in 1904, and Erismann in 1908 and 1911.
 Their work on this was motivated by the papers by Louis Winslow Austin and Charles Burton Thwing.